The Garden, a fertile ground for the seed of fateweaving

 Hieronymus Bosch, The Garden of Earthly Delights

-During my stay in the garden I found myself more and more enveloped in a alchemical way of viewing the world.
-This picture captures the vibe perfectly.
+During my stay in the garden I found myself more and more enveloped in an alchemical way of viewing the world.

 The Garden was the first stop on my pilgrimage, without knowing that it was the first stop.